 - A.6.2 The final results will consist of all penalties being added together.
 In each section and sub-section, all penalties must be added together to calculate the maximum to be awarded to each competitor.
-The competitor with the lowest number of penalties becomes the champion. - A.6.3 The winner of the navigation trophy is the pilot with the lowest number of penalties for flight planning and navigation - A.6.4 In the case of two or more competitors having the same number of penalties, the competitor with the lowest penalties in each group in the following order will be adjudged the winner: - The competitor with the lowest number of penalties for flight planning and navigation, or, - The competitor with the lowest number of penalties for landings. - A.6.5 In the event of two or more competitors having the same number of penalties for the navigation or landing trophies, the following will apply:
+The competitor with the lowest number of penalties becomes the champion. - A.6.3 The winner of the navigation trophy is the pilot with the lowest number of penalties for flight planning and navigation. - A.6.4 In the case of two or more competitors having the same number of penalties, the competitor with the lowest penalties in each group in the following order will be adjudged the winner: - The competitor with the lowest number of penalties for flight planning and navigation, or - The competitor with the lowest number of penalties for landings. - A.6.5 In the event of two or more competitors having the same number of penalties for the navigation trophy, the following will apply: - The competitor with the lowest number of penalties for flying (timing), or - The competitor with the lowest number of penalties on all secret time checks, or - The competitor with the lowest number of penalties in the special observation test. - A.6.6 If there is a continuing tie, multiple winners will be declared.